dageorge1111/psar/README.md

  - When the parent exits, the child is no longer a session leader
  - Session leaders can reacquire a controlling terminal
  - Forking removes session leader status
+ - Automatically inherrits the open file descriptors stdout and stderr from parent
 ### SID:
  - A session is a collection of related processes usually associated with a user terminal
  - The session leader is the process that creates the session and its PID is SID
  - We need to detach from the controlling terminal
  - setSID detach from the old terminal
+ - Does not close stdout and stderr
 ### Second Fork:
  - After we detach from the old terminal we want to remove the session leader status so that this process cannot create a new terminal
 ### Systemd